gatlin/go-orc/README.md

 2. Acknowledgements
 ---

-The work is inspired by the [language of the same name][1], and the work of Dr Jayadev Misra and Dr William Cook.
-I am not affiliated with them.
+The work is inspired by the [language of the same name][1] and everyone who has worked on it there.

+My semantics are not exactly the same but this is a work in progress; I'd love it if someone sent me corrections.

 3. Explain this Orc thing
 ---